Tangvall

-Tangvall is a village in Kristiansand municipality in Agder county, Norway.
-It was the administrative centre of the old Søgne municipality which existed until 2020.
+Tangvall or Søgne is an urban village in Kristiansand Municipality in Agder county, Norway.
 The village is located along the European route E39 highway and the river Søgneelva.
-The village sits just north of Åros and Høllen, northeast of the village of Eig, and east of the village of Lunde.
+The village sits just north of the neighboring villages of Åros and Høllen, northeast of the village of Eik, and east of the village of Lunde.
+The municipal high school is also located here.

-Together, Tangvall, Lunde, Høllen, Eig, Åros, and Langenes all form one large urban area known as Søgne.
-The 5.87 km2 urban area has a population (2015) of 9,147 a population density of 1558 PD/km2.
+Together, the villages of Tangvall, Lunde, Høllen, Eik, Åros, and Langenes all form one large urban area known as Søgne, with Tangvall being the largest of the group.
+The 6.59 km2 urban area of Søgne has a population (2025) of and a population density of 1736 PD/km2.

+History

 The Old Søgne Church is located in the southeastern part of the urban area, just north of Åros and Langenes.
 The "new" Søgne Church is located in Lunde.

-The municipal government is based in Tangvall since 1974.
-Prior to that time, it was located in Lunde.
-The municipal high school is also located here.
+The village of Tangvall was part of the old Søgne Municipality which existed until 2020 when it was merged into Kristiansand Municipality.
+From 1838 until 1974, the administrative centre of Søgne Municipality was the village of Lunde.
+In 1974, the administrative centre was moved to Tangvall, where it remained until 2020 when the municipality was dissolved.